-Source: Google Community Mobility Report, AAI, Acuity Knowledge Partners
+Source: Google Community Mobility Report, AAI, Note: Google Mobility - Transit Stations: % change from the baseline

-- " The lockdown impacted airways, falling in line with the transit stations index. - " The July air traffic data spiked (mostly in freight) due to a partial resumption of airways (domestic flights resumed on 25 May). - " Minor improvement seen in passenger traffic may not sustain in the upcoming months as reports suggested that airlines struggled to fill seats. - " Overall, airline companies will have to wait a little longer for demand to pick up, while they cope up with the new normal.
+- " The lockdown impacted airways, falling in line with the transit stations index. - " Air traffic data in July showed a spike (mostly in freight) due to a partial resumption of airways (domestic flights resumed on May 25). - " Minor improvement seen in passenger traffic may not sustain in the upcoming months as reports suggested that airlines struggled to fill seats. - Overall, airline companies will have to wait a little longer for demand to pick up, while they navigate the new normal.